jordanpotti/guardduty-opsec/EC2.md

 ## Trojan:EC2/DGADomainRequest.B

 **OPSEC Guidelines**

+- Use categorized and "readable" domain names for Command and Control traffic.

 **An EC2 instance is querying algorithmically generated domains.
 Such domains are commonly used by malware and could be an indication of a compromised EC2 instance.**